Solo female travel in Israel may seem like an unusual choice. This is not the most common travel destination for independent female adventurers.

 The Dead Sea

 The Dead Sea is one of the world’s most peculiar natural phenomenons.
 The water here is so salty that it causes you to effortlessly float like a cork once you enter.
-This is the lowest point on earth, and the mud that is found beneath the water is rumoured to have healing and beauty properties.
+This is the lowest point on earth, and the mud that is found beneath the water is rumored to have healing and beauty properties.

 There are several points where you can access the Dead Sea.
 Ein Gedi beach and the Ein Bokek resort beach can be easily reached on a day trip from Jerusalem.

 It is said that the Basilica of the Annunciation here is where Gabriel told Mary that she would have a child.
 Of course, Nazareth is also where Jesus supposedly grew up.

 Modern-day Nazareth has developed and expanded into a city that is brimming with sophistication, culture, and an emerging culinary scene.
 Wandering through the narrow cobbled alleyways of Nazareth old town, bypassing the crumbling remnants of Ottoman-era mansions, and quaint Arabic tea rooms make Nazareth well deserved of at least one day of your Israel trip.

 Masada is a popular day trip from Jerusalem.
 Here, you will find an ancient fortress that is perched on the top of a flat plateau in the middle of the desert.

 The sunrise at Masada is one of the most beautiful in the entire Middle East.
 Many local tour companies offer excursions like this one that combines a trip to Masada with the Dead Sea, and the nearby waterfall of Ein Gedi.

 An assortment of questions that may be buzzing around your brain as you plan your solo female travel to Israel are answered below.

-Is Israel a Sexist Country?
+Is Israel a sexist country?

 During my time in Israel, I had no problems with Israeli men.
-Although it is located in the centre of the Middle East, Israel is a nation that is considerably more liberal than its neighbors.
+Although it is located in the center of the Middle East, Israel is a nation that is considerably more liberal than its neighbors.

 For starters, you can clear any images or assumptions that Israeli women are timid, meek, or oppressed straight out of your mind.
 Women here are strong and empowered.

-Will I Encounter Any Problems with Israeli Men?
+Will I encounter any problems with Israeli men?

 Israeli men may try and approach you or strike up a conversation – just like men anywhere!
-Men in Israel are known for being macho and confident, but it is impossible to generalise an entire nation of men.
-If someone approaches you and you are not interested or feel uncomfortable, just tell them that.
+Men in Israel are known for being macho and confident and they are often forward and flirty.